kiran-91/Continuous-Integration-CI-for-a-simple-Python-Project-Using-GitHub-Actions/README.md

-# Continuous Integration for Arithmetic Operations Using GitHub Actions
+# Continuous Integration(CI) for a simple Python application Using GitHub Actions

 # GitHub Actions for Testing a Simple Math Operations Project